yanneckb/dotfiles-bra/README.md

-Here's an improved and polished version of your `README.md`, keeping your original intent while making the language more concise, clear, and professional:

----

 # 📁 Dotfiles by yanneckb

 A curated collection of configuration files to set up a productive and consistent development environment—quickly and reproducibly.